JosHageman/SIMPLICA/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 **Simplivariate Component Analysis** for detecting constant, additive, multiplicative, and user-defined biclusters in numeric data matrices.
-The method uses a genetic algorithm to simultaneously identify multiple simplivariate components, with flexible pattern definitions and built-in visualization tools.
+The method uses a genetic algorithm to simultaneously identify multiple simplivariate components, with flexible pattern definitions and built-in visualization.
-SIMPLICA is designed for applications in **life sciences** and **chemometrics** where meaningful patterns are embedded in complex data.
+SIMPLICA is a versatile biclustering framework for numeric data matrices.
+Whether your data come from biology, chemistry, or any other field, SIMPLICA helps uncover hidden structures using genetic algorithms and flexible pattern definitions.

 Before SIMPLICA: